-At one of their meetings, afraid that people would think them frivolous, they secretly arranged for a representative from Revlon to come and give them a talk on beauty tips.
-Her arrival acts as a catalyst for hidden feelings amongst the women
+At one of their meetings, the women looked at each other and admitted how much they felt they’d let themselves go.
+So afraid that people would think them frivolous, they secretly arranged for a representative from Revlon to come and give them a talk on beauty tips.

 Monday 17th January – Saturday 22nd January 2022

 Performances start 7.30pm at Bolton Little Theatre Hanover Street Mon-Sat.
 Monday night 3 for 2.
 Group bookings 10+ £9.00 (please book through the theatre Box Office) Wheelchair space available (please book through the theatre Box Office).

 You can book at Bolton Little Theatre box office in person or by telephone on Monday night from 7.30 to 9pm and Friday mornings from 10.30 to 12 noon.
 You can book during the run of the plays, or you can book online at boltonlittletheatre.ticketsource.co.uk or through this website using the button below.
 Tickets can be e-tickets (no charge) mobile phone ticket (50p) standard post (£1.50)